Updated: November 13, 2020 at 8:54AM

 Cleaning & Disinfecting Buildings

-As the University moves forward into subsequent phases of its reopening plan, the Building Services team, in addition to their daily cleaning and sanitizing of spaces across campus, will also increase their disinfecting of all frequently touched surfaces throughout campus to multiple times each day.
+The Building Services team, in addition to their daily cleaning and sanitizing of spaces across campus, has also increased their disinfecting of all frequently touched surfaces throughout campus to multiple times each day.
 Frequently touched surfaces include items such as door handles, handrails, restroom fixtures, elevator buttons, countertops, etc.

-As part of the University's cleaning and disinfecting plan, the Building Services team will also deploy hand sanitizing stations at the main entrances of all facilities and in high-traffic common areas throughout campus.
+As part of the University's cleaning and disinfecting plan, the Building Services team has also deployed hand sanitizing stations at the main entrances of all facilities and in high-traffic common areas throughout campus.

 The University will invite and encourage all students, faculty and staff to be active participants and aid in the disinfecting of frequently touched surfaces to help eliminate the virus that causes COVID-19.
 In addition to the increased measures being taken by the Building Services team, thousands of pressurized spray bottles containing surface disinfectant will be deployed and available for use by any University community member at any time.
 These bottles will be clearly marked and placed in every classroom, restroom, conference and meeting room, common areas, chapels, and residence halls throughout campus.
 This disinfectant can be easily sprayed over surfaces in a mist that dries within minutes and will help kill any germs and viruses present.